Summary of Material Accounting Policies

 Company overview

 The Company is one of India's leading research-based biotechnology companies engaged in the business of research, development, manufacture and marketing of vaccines in India and international markets.
 The Company's wholly owned subsidiary company viz.
-Panacea Biotec Pharma Ltd. is engaged in the business of research, development, manufacture and marketing of branded pharmaceutical formulations and paediatric nutrition products in India and international markets.
+Panacea Biotec Pharma Ltd. is engaged in the business of research, development, manufacture and marketing of branded pharmaceutical formulations and nutritional products in India and international markets.

 1.1 Basis of preparation